-The Society works diligently with the hotels in Los Angeles, Calif to establish room blocks for attendees and exhibitors.
+The Society works diligently with the hotels in Austin, TX to establish room blocks for attendees and exhibitors.
 All exhibitor housing (sleeping rooms and suites) must be requested through SIR via the housing bureau Experient, Inc.

 Rooms reserved by any other method than the official SIR housing bureau will be considered in violation of SIR’s rules and regulations.
 Improper solicitation from any company or housing provider other than Experient, Inc. is not approved by SIR.
 Reservations made by unaffiliated organizations may appear to be lower rates; however they are illegitimate, have unreasonable cancellation or change penalties, or maybe completely non-refundable.